 Artist: Yon-Su Jo (조연수, 11th grade)

-“Girls under twenty years of age were taken by the imperialistic colonialists as military sexual slaves.
-The girls became the subject of sexual violence and toys of the military.
+“Girls under twenty years of age were taken by imperialistic colonialists as military sex slaves.
+The girls became the subject of sexual violence and were treated like toys.
 Their dignity as Koreans and as women was trampled.
 They are lonely victims whose voices don’t carry much weight, even seventy years after the war has ended.
 On December 28, 2015, without consulting the survivors, the Japanese government gave 1 billion JPY to Republic of Korea under the condition that Republic of Korea remove the “Statue of Girl” installed across from the Japanese Embassy in Seoul.

 The deal made by the two countries was supposedly “final and irreversible,” indicating the Japanese colonial crimes committed towards Korea could no longer be discussed.

 This decision made me burst with fury.
 We should never forget the problems associated with Japanese military sexual slavery and should squarely face the fact that Korea was subjected to a slavery system by the Japanese imperialists.
 The Japanese government must apologize officially and make legal reparations to these survivors.
 We are responsible for creating and maintaining the society where the dignity of every single person is respected.”